SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Background

 \subsection{Denoising Diffusion Probabilistic Models (DDPMs)}

-In diffusion models, the forward process involves progressively diminishing the original data signal, $\mathbf{x}_0$, by gradually introducing Gaussian noise as the diffusion time, $t$, advances.
+In diffusion models, the forward process progressively diminishes the original data signal, $\mathbf{x}_0$, by gradually introducing Gaussian noise as the diffusion time $t$ advances.
 This sequence of transformations leads $\mathbf{x}_0$ to converge to pure Gaussian noise, represented as $\mathbf{x}_T \sim \mathcal{N}(\mathbf{x}_T; \mathbf{0}, \mathbf{I})$, at time $T$.
-In our study, $t$ is treated as a discrete integer within the range $[0, T]$, although some studies have considered $t$ as a continuous variable~\cite{scorebased, vardm}.The forward process is governed by the following following Markov process:
+In this study, $t$ is treated as a discrete integer within the range $[0, T]$, although some studies have considered $t$ to be a continuous variable~\cite{scorebased, vardm}.The forward process is governed by the following Markov process: